skiselev/omega/Mainboard.md

   * Initial version

 ## Known Issues
+* Version 1.2
+  * Memory pager issues:
+    * Some software that writes and reads back memory pager to determine the installed memory size does not work correctly.
+This is because Omega memory pager implements all 8 bits regardless of the installed memory size, so all 8 bit are read back.
+    * Some software intentionally writes page numbers bigger than number of memory pages present in the system and expects the page number to "roll over".
+This doesn't happen on Omega becase it completely decodes all 8 bit of the page number
+  * When using right angle slot connector, cartridge interferes with the back side of the board
 * Version 1.1
   * Top silkscreen: R30 should be 1k (lower case 'k')
   * Top silkscreen: L2 and L3 should be 5.6uH